Transmission rate of Bb from bites of infected ticks:

 PMID: 8263171 PDF

-To determine how rapidly Lyme disease spirochetes (Borrelia burgdorferi) can be
+To determine how rapidly Lyme disease spirochetes (Borrelia

-transmitted by partially fed vector ticks (Ixodes dammini), attached nymphs
+transmitted by partially fed vector ticks (Ixodes dammini), attached

 were removed from their hosts at various intervals post-attachment and